Table of Contents

 A brief description of the most serious nervous system diseases is mentioned below.

 It is a very serious disorder of the nervous system in which the insulating cover of the nerves degenerates.
 Depending upon the amount and location of the degeneration, the patient may suffer from blindness, loss of sensory perception, paralysis or other sensory difficulties.

 This disorder affects the cells in the brain which results in the level drop of dopamine.
 It affects the ability of movement in the human body, often causing paralysis.
 There is no treatment for Parkinson’s disease but like Alzheimer’s, it can be controlled with the help of medicines and therapies.

-It is one of the most severe central nervous system diseases which causes seizure and other abnormal behavior in the patient.
+It is one of the most severe central nervous system diseases which causes seizure and other abnormal behaviours in the patient.
 It can be inherited or caused because of a head injury.
 It can manifest at any age, and the cases of childhood epilepsy are also quite high.

 This disease attacks the cells in the brain and makes them degenerate until they die.
 It causes the affected person to lose their memory.
 Most cases of dementia are because of Alzheimer’s.
 There is no permanent cure for this disease but medication and therapies can delay the symptoms temporarily.

 There are hardly any decisive and drastic symptoms of these diseases.
 Some of the general symptoms may include-

 - Weakness or loss of muscle strength.